 Clean Water Act means the Federal Water Pollution Control Act, as amended.
-(33 U.S.C.A. §§1251 to 1387).
+(33 U.S.C.A. §§ 1251 to 1387).

 Chemical Additive means a chemical product (including products of disassociation and degradation, collectively "products") introduced into a waste stream that is used for cleaning, disinfecting, or maintenance and which may be detected in effluent discharged to waters of the Commonwealth.
-The term generally excludes chemicals used for neutralization of waste streams, the production of goods, and treatment of wastewater, with the exception of wastewater treatment chemicals containing polyacrylamides.
+The term generally excludes chemicals used for neutralization of waste streams, the production of goods, and treatment of wastewater.